Remote, Not Distant: Best Zoom Games for Large Teams

 Ideal group size: 20–100

-Tools needed: Zoom chat or poll
+Tools needed: Zoom chat and poll feature

 3. Zoom Trivia (Live or App-Based)